 Please note, it is the requirements and standards of the country in which any services which make up your holiday are provided which apply to those services and not those of the UK.
 As a general rule, these requirements and standards will not be the same as the UK and may sometimes be lower.

+In accordance with EU Directive (EC) No 2111/2005, we are required to bring to your attention the existence of a "Community list" which contains details of air carriers who are subject to an operating ban within the EU.
+The Community list is available for inspection at https://ec.europa.eu/transport/modes/air/safety/air-ban/search_en.
 We are required to advise you of the actual carrier(s) (or, if the actual carrier(s) is not known, the likely carrier(s)) that will operate your flight(s) at the time of booking.
 Where we are only able to inform you of the likely carrier(s) at the time of booking, we shall inform you of the identity of the actual carrier(s) as soon as we become aware of this.
 Any change to the operating carrier(s) after your booking has been confirmed will be notified to you as soon as possible.

 If the carrier with whom you have a confirmed reservation becomes subject to an operating ban as above as a result of which we/ the carrier are unable to offer you a suitable alternative the provisions of clause 8 "Changes and cancellation by us" will apply.
 We are not always in a position at the time of booking to confirm the flight timings which will be used in connection with your flight.
 The flight timings shown on our website and/or detailed on your confirmation invoice are for guidance only and are subject to alteration and confirmation.
 Flight timings are outside our control.
 They are set by airlines and are subject to various factors including air traffic control restrictions, weather conditions, potential technical problems and the ability of passengers to check in on time.

 The flight timings given on booking are for general guidance only and are subject to change.
 Specific instructions relating to departure and travel arrangements will be sent with your air or other travel tickets approximately 2 weeks before departure.
 You must accordingly check your tickets very carefully immediately on receipt to ensure you have the correct flight times.
-It is possible that flight times may be changed even after tickets have been despatched - we will contact you as soon as possible if this occurs.
+It is possible that flight times may be changed even after tickets have been dispatched - we will contact you as soon as possible if this occurs.
 Any change in the identity of the carrier, flight timings, and/or aircraft type (if advised) will not entitle you to cancel or change to other arrangements without paying our normal charges except where specified in these conditions.